Version 0.60.0

 <int>[0,1,1,2,3]

 Arrays with higher dimensions can be handled in the same way.
-The dimensions number must equal the number of [] pairs.
+The number of dimensions must equal the number of [] pairs.

 Example